Constructing Lefschetz Fibrations with Arbitrary Slope: Introduction

 Let the functions $m_\lambda(g)$ and $M_\lambda(g)$ are the infimum and supremum of the set of all $ \lambda_{f}$'s where $ g\geq 2$.
 It is clear that $m_\lambda(g)> 0$ for all $g$ and $m_\lambda(g)=2$ if only $g=2$.
 The equality can be shown by using the signature formula of genus-$2$ hyperelliptic Lefschetz fibrations.
 It was shown that for each $g\geq 3$, there exists a genus-$g$ Lefschetz fibration whose slope is greater than $2$ but arbitrarily close to $2$ \cite{LowslopeLefschetz}.
 Thus $m_\lambda(g) \geq 2$.
 To the best of our knowledge for $g\geq 3$, there is no example having slope exactly $m_\lambda(g)=2$.
 Since $\lambda_f \leq 10$, then $M_\lambda(g)\leq 10$.
 Here our constructed Lefschetz fibrations have negative signatures so by the above result $M_\lambda(g) <8$.
 In fact, since $\lambda_f = 8$ if and only if the signature is zero, a Lefschetz fibration has slope exactly $8$ precisely when its signature is zero.
 Therefore, while the lower bound $m_\lambda(g) = 2$, which is attained for $g = 2$, there is no Lefschetz fibration of genus $g \geq 2$ with negative signature and slope $8$.

 In this paper, we construct genus-$g$ Lefschetz fibrations over the two-sphere whose slopes arbitrarily close to $8$ by employing an iterative process containing two key tools: the Matsumoto relation and the generalized star relation.
 The method involves repeatedly taking fiber sums of copies of a previous fibration and then performing a generalized star relation substitution, which alters the topological invariants of total space in a way that increases the slope.
 This construction gives genus-$g$ Lefschetz fibrations with large enough $g$ over the two-sphere whose slopes form a sequence converging to $8$.
-Using this family of Lefschetz fibrations and another family having low-slopes obtained in~\cite{LowslopeLefschetz} as building blocks we prove the following result: \begin{main} For any real number $r\in (2,8)$ there exists a genus-$g$ Lefschetz fibration over the two-sphere with large enough genus-$g$ having the slope arbitrarily close to $r$. \end{main}
+Using this family of Lefschetz fibrations and another family having low-slopes obtained in~\cite{LowslopeLefschetz} as building blocks we prove the following result: \begin{main} For any rational number $r\in (2,8)$ there exists a genus-$g$ Lefschetz fibration over the two-sphere with large enough genus-$g$ having the slope equals to $r$. \end{main} Since the slope invariant is a rational number, the interval $(2,8)$ is filled for genus $g$ large enough.

-The \textit{hyperelliptic mapping class group} is the subgroup of the mapping class group consisting of all isotopy classes commuting with isotopy class of the hyperelliptic involution $\iota$.
-For $g=1,2$, it is equal to the mapping class group.
-If each Dehn twist in the monodromy of the Lefschetz fibration is in the hyperelliptic mapping class, the Lefschetz fibration is called \textit{hyperelliptic}.
-Any genus-$g$ hyperelliptic Lefschetz fibration whose monodromy consists only of Dehn twists along nonseparating simple closed curves has the slope exactly $4-4/g$ which follows from the signature formula for $g=1,2$ by Matsumoto \cite{matsumoto1,matsumoto2} and for $g\geq3$ by \cite{endo}.
-This known result addresses the natural converse question: if a Lefschetz fibration has only nonseparating vanishing cycles and the slope $4-4/g$, must it be hyperelliptic?
-The paper answers this in the negative way by giving an explicit counterexample.

-This result is also related with the following Conjecture by Xiao.
-It is raised for all holomorphic Lefschetz fibrations over any nonnegative genus curves. \begin{conjecture}\cite{xiao} If $\lambda_f = 4-4/g,$ then $f$ is hyperelliptic. \end{conjecture}